Bug report #7512

 print engine fouling up labels

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||16461|

 As you can see from the attached images, top is the screen view, bottom the print output, the print engine is fouling up labels when there are more than just a few of them.
 I don't know yet when it starts doing this - this is about double the number of labels I was able to print successfully.

-#6 Updated by John Sankey almost 7 years ago
+#6 Updated by John Sankey over 7 years ago

 - File mapa.jpg added

 An added note: all labels use the new labeller, with data-dependent x,y,rotation.
 That itself isn't the problem; see the attached for a successful print of the same data with fewer labels.
 (Online it's at http://hunt-club.ncf.ca/mapa.jpg for now)